script-fu/script-fu.github.io/_posts/2023-01-15-sourceToDestination.md

-## source to destination across images
+## Source to destination across images - Script for Gimp 2

 If you need to copy a complex folder structure across images via script.